Computing k-mers in Graphs: Introduction

 However, a significant effort is underway to move from linear reference genomes into a more rich graph-based reference genome that encodes all variation in a species.
 Very little attention has been paid to the problem of counting $k$-mers in more general structures such as trees, DAGs and general graphs, some of which can encode an \emph{exponential} number of distinct $k$-mers.
 There is some practical work toward this direction in the field of pangenomics~\cite{siren2017indexing}, but the theoretical limits and possibilities remain largely unexplored.
 In this paper, we take the first steps towards mapping this uncharted territory.

 First, we show that it is \#P-hard to compute the number of distinct $k$-mers in directed labeled graphs, even if we restrict ourselves to connected deterministic graphs without directed cycles.
-However, we find that in the special case of deterministic \textit{Wheeler graphs} \cite{gagie2017wheeler}, we can compute the number of $k$-mers in $O(|W|k)$ time with a simple dynamic programming approach.
+However, we find that in the special case of deterministic \textit{Wheeler graphs} \cite{gagie2017wheeler}, we can compute the number of $k$-mers in $O(|W|k)$ time, where $|W|$ denotes the total number of vertices and edges of $W$, with a simple dynamic programming approach.
 Pushing further, we study what it takes to improve the time complexity with respect to $k$.
 Here, the problem turns out to be significantly more complicated than on strings, but we manage an $O(n^4 \log k)$ algorithm by generalizing the technique of \textit{prefix doubling}~\cite{manber1993suffix} to Wheeler graphs.
 We believe there is room to improve the $O(n^4)$ factor.
 These results pave the way toward counting $k$-mers in arbitrary graphs without explicit enumeration, by reducing them to Wheeler graphs that preserve the $k$-mer set.

-As an application of $k$-mer counting, we present an algorithm that builds the de Bruijn graph (dBg) of the $k$-mers of a Wheeler graph $W$ in $O(|dBg| + |W|k)$ time, where $|G|$ denotes the total number of vertices and edges of a graph $G$.
-Crucially, the multiplicative factor of $k$ is on the size of the Wheeler graph, rather than the size of the potentially exponential de Bruijn graph.
-Previous algorithms to build de Bruijn graphs from graphs or sets of $k$-mers spend $\Omega(k)$ time per $k$-mer inserted in the graph, which inevitably incurs a cost of $O(k|dBg|)$.
+As an application of $k$-mer counting, we present an algorithm that builds the node-centric de Bruijn graph of the $k$-mers of a Wheeler graph $W$ in $O(n_k + |W|k\log(\max_{1\leq\ell\leq k} n_\ell) + \sigma\log m)$ time, where $n_\ell$ is the number of $\ell$-mers in $W$.
+Crucially, the multiplicative factor of $k$ is on the size of the Wheeler graph, rather than the size of the potentially exponential de Bruijn graph (which contains one node per $k$-mer).
+Previous algorithms to build de Bruijn graphs from graphs or sets of $k$-mers spend $\Omega(k)$ time per $k$-mer inserted in the graph, which inevitably incurs a cost of $O(kn_{k})$.
 In the bioinformatics literature, we find the GCSA2 construction algorithm \cite{siren2017indexing}, which builds the de Bruijn graph of a graph by building all distinct $k$-mers of the graph by prefix doubling.
 Other de Bruijn graph construction algorithms, such as dynamic versions of the data structure by Bowe et al. \cite{BOSSdBg, SuccintDynamicDBgsAlipanahi}, do not take a graph as input, and only allow the insertion of an explicit $k$-mer at a time, at a worst-case cost of $\Omega(k)$ per insertion.
 This application showcases how our theoretical results translate into practical gains for graph algorithms.